heiswayi/heiswayi.nrird.com/_posts/2016-12-18-indoor-temperature-monitor.md

 ### Software - Indoor Temperature Monitor application

 Indoor Temperature Monitor is a simple WPF application I created in .NET C#.
-This application uses [OxyPlot](http://www.oxyplot.org/) for the graph plotting and reads temperature value sent by Arduino board using [serial port](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) connection.
-The background color of the current temperature will automatically change based on certain temperature range.
+This application uses [OxyPlot](http://www.oxyplot.org/) for the graph plotting and reads temperature values sent by Arduino board using [serial port](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) connection.
+The background color of the current temperature will automatically change based on a certain temperature range.
 The temperature reading will be logged into a CSV file for a certain interval of time.
 Take a look on the screenshot of the application below.

 ![Indoor Temperature Monitor](http://i.imgur.com/8CPtSVg.png)

-If you found this application is interesting, you can have a look on the [source code my GitHub](http://github.com/heiswayi/IndoorTempMonitor), or you may download the latest compiled binary version from the [release page](https://github.com/heiswayi/IndoorTempMonitor/releases) to see how it looks like.
+If you found this application is interesting, you may have a look at the [source code published on my GitHub](http://github.com/heiswayi/IndoorTempMonitor), or you may download the latest compiled binary version from the [release page](https://github.com/heiswayi/IndoorTempMonitor/releases) to see how the application looked like when run in your PC.